ko-redtruck/async-payments-ln/README.md

 ## Problem
 Currently both parties have to be online at the same time to send/ receive money.
 This can be avoided by using something like the Lightning Rod Protocol by Breez (https://github.com/breez/LightningRod).
 However, funds have to be locked up longer than usual.

-Christian Decker and Rusty Russell talk about the downsides of Holding onto in-flight HTLCs:
+Christian Decker and Rusty Russell talk about the downsides of Holding on to in-flight HTLCs:
  - https://mobile.twitter.com/Snyke/status/1189112896606916609
  - https://mobile.twitter.com/rusty_twit/status/1189476934280810496